 Plants cannot photosynthesize without the proper amount and type of light.
 A plant’s leaves act as solar collectors absorbing light energy.
 Photosynthesis occurs when light waves generate electrons.
 The electrons trigger the Chlorophyll in the plant’s leaves when combined with water to start a chemical reaction.
 Carbon dioxide atoms convert into starch, which produces energy for the plant, and Oxygen.
-Diffuse light increases plant energy production because the light bends around corners to reach the lower leaves, not just the upper canopy.
+Diffuse light increases plant energy production because the light bends to reach the lower leaves of the plant, not just the upper leaves.

 With all the news about the “greenhouse effect” and greenhouse gasses in reference to global warming, it’s easy to see how too much of a good thing can tip the balance.
 Trapping warm air in our atmosphere is vital to our survival, yet when the thinning ozone layer lets in too much light (which also creates heat), the consequences are evident.
 Understanding and controlling the light is a part of creating a balanced microclimate in a greenhouse.

 Fully optimize the greenhouse space with diffuse light